ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `system`:

   These libraries are assumed to be in the tool path somewhere and shouldn't need to be specified.
 The libraries added here will be injected into releases and tests.
+For example if you specify `-lm` you can include the math library.
+The `-l` portion is only necessary if the `:flag` prefix below doesn't specify it already for you other libraries.

 * `flag`: